What’s Open In Memphis? Updates For Attractions, Museums, and Parks

 Backbeat Tours is open.

-Backbeat Tours is offering limited seating for the Memphis Discovery and Memphis Mojo bus tours, which are offered on Saturdays and Wednesdays through June.
-All guests must wear masks and tours will be limited to twelve people for bus tours and eight people for walking/bike tours.
+Backbeat Tours is offering limited seating for bus tours, all guests must wear masks and tours will be limited to twelve people for bus tours and eight people for walking/bike tours.
 Backbeat is also offering Ghost Tours, Memphis Historic Walking Tours, and a brand new tour: Memphis Bike Tours downtown in partnership with Explore Bike Share on Saturdays and Sundays.
 All depart from the Alfred’s Patio Bar on Beale.

 Beale Street is partially open.

-Most—but not all—restaurants and clubs on Beale Street are open under the City’s Phase II guidelines (50 percent capacity, tables six feet apart, masks strongly encouraged, etc.) Live music and entertainment allowed under guidelines: performers must be six feet apart and fifteen feet away from guests.
+Most—but not all—restaurants and clubs on Beale Street are open under the City’s Phase II guidelines (50 percent capacity, tables six feet apart, masks strongly encouraged, etc.) Live music and entertainment allowed under guidelines.
 There are dancing rules, too: “Dancing should not be allowed unless it occurs outdoors and dancers maintain six feet separation from those who are not of their same household.”

 The Blues Foundation Blues Hall of Fame is temporarily closed.

 The hall of fame’s location is temporarily closed.
 I’ll update as soon as we receive word of their reopening.